XinFinOrg/Loyalty-Token/README.md

 **How to Set Up Loyalty Tokens on the XinFin Network**

 Need to set up a blockchain loyalty app but find the whole thing confusing?
 You're not alone.
-We created this guide to setting up a loyalty token on our blockchain loyalty platform to make life that little bit easier for our clients.
+We created this guide to setting up a loyalty token on our blockchain loyalty platform to make life that little bit easier for our community.

 **Setting up a Blockchain Loyalty App – A Step-By-Step Guide**